stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 Additionally, a barbarian can spend a rage point to make a bite attack as part of the action to maintain or break free from a grapple.
 This attack is resolved before the grapple check is made.
 If the bite attack hits, any grapple checks made by the barbarian against the target this round have +1d.

-## Armor Ripper
+## Armour Ripper
 <div style="margin-top:-10px;"></div>

 #### **Rage Point Cost:** 1 Point<br>**Prerequisite:** 1 Feral Soul Talent
-Attacks made with natural weapons from your Form of the Beast talent are hardened to shred all but the strongest armour.
-Natural weapon Strikes (ex.
-Bites, Claws, etc.) gain the Sunder property.
+Attacks made with natural weapons from the Form of the Beast talent are hardened to shred all but the strongest armour.
+Natural weapon Strikes (e.g. bites, claws, etc.) gain the Sunder 1 property.

 ## Auspicious Mark